PedroTav/defects4j/README.md

 # Mutation tools
 The only mutation tool integrated in the original Defects4J framework is Major.

-This version adds to the list also Judy, Jumble and PIT.
+The three mutation tools added are Judy, Jumble and Pit, bumping the number of installed mutation tools to four.
 These tools are installed and configured when the project is initializated; after the setup phase is completed, they are placed in `<defects4jPath>/mutation_tools`.

-The three mutation tools added are Judy, Jumble and Pit, bumping the number of installed mutation tools to four.

 # Analyzer
 The analyzer scripts can automate the execution of particular commands and the extraction of useful informations regarding Defects4J Project.